Managing an EAM / CMMS Implementation

 During the hands-on reconciliation workshops, the optimal software configuration is defined and documented, the preferred business processes are validated within the new system, and legacy data quality issues are pinpointed.

-Configuration decisions from the reconciliation workshops feed directly into the technical implementation activity.
+Configuration decisions from the reconciliation workshops feed directly into the CMMS implementation activity.
 To a great extent, these activities can occur in parallel with oversight from the project manager.
 The functions are distinct and there are few overlapping constraints, but a high degree of communication is essential to keep the project on course.

-Baseline configuration.
 The configuration defined and documented as a result of the gap reconciliation workshops now comes to life in a baseline system configuration.
 This configured system will be used to test conversions, other data preparation, system interfaces, custom extensions, KPI metrics, and reports.
 The baseline configuration also will be used as the basis for system testing.

-Data preparation.
 Depending on the scope and quality of data in the legacy system, you may decide to convert large data files such as equipment records, historical work orders, inventory, and purchase orders.
 Do not be afraid to archive historical records that have outlived their usefulness; it will speed up the conversion process.
 Another beneficial tactic is to segment static (rarely changing) data from dynamic data, and load it in advance in order to shorten the process of migration at go-live.

 Minor data gaps or errors should be cleansed in the old system prior to conversion.
 Major data cleansing may be required due to differences in validation or data structures in the new system.
 Any remaining data files can be manually populated in the new system.
 Tools are available to automate large-scale cleanup, mapping, and migration processes in order to enable real-time conversions with minimal downtime at go-live.
 Have the database administrator ensure the new environment data is stable and properly tuned.

-Metrics and reports.
 Reports are among the most overlooked aspects of a project.
 It is easy to want everything to look the same as it did in the old system, but that would defeat the purpose of the new system and put the project budget and timeline at risk.
 Odds are a lot of paper is being generated that is not necessary or not effective.
 The vendor or consultant can help define and prioritize reporting requirements, select a report writing tool, and develop the reports.

 The goal in the new system is to ensure management views and reports reflect the KPIs defined early in the project.
 The multitude of reports generated in the old system must be analyzed for current need.
 Where possible, the system’s canned reports should be used, but where information gaps appear, custom reports and views can be developed.